 Social Media Analytics – KPIs Airlines Industry Should Track

 We have discussed the importance of social media to track the progress of the airline company.
 Well, you also need to know the important metrics to track your success in the industry.
-KPIs will not let you off the track and keep you focused on what you should track.
+KPIs will not let you off track and keep you focused on what you should track.
 When you know the key elements and how it impacts your brand image, you can create influencing social media campaigns that attract your customers.

 The most important KPIs you need to track are as follows: